KempnerInstitute/nodelens/docs/source/contributing.rst

 - Start a discussion for general questions
 - Check existing issues before creating new ones

-Thank you for contributing to the alignment framework!
+Thank you for contributing to LossLens.